opentdf/docs/docs/components/key_access.md

     ```

 5. KAS extracts the encrypted policy in the NanoTDF [Header](/spec/nanotdf/manifest#331-header) and verifies the policy binding.
-  - If ECDSA Binding is enabled KAS will verify the use ecdsa to verify the signature otherwise it defaults to comparing the `GMAC`
+  - If ECDSA Binding is enabled KAS will verify the use ECDSA to verify the signature otherwise it defaults to comparing the `GMAC`

 6. If the policy is valid and untampered, KAS calls the [Authorization Service](./authorization) to confirm whether the entity is allowed access to the NanoTDF.
 If authorized, KAS generates a new shared key with the clients ephemeral public key and uses `AES-GCM` to encrypt the shared secret used to encrypt the NanoTDF payload.